lrknaff/number-guesser-remix/README.md

 }
 ```

-At this point your `App.jsx` file should look like this:
+At this point your `LikesCounter.jsx` file should look like this:
 ```
 const React = require('react')
 const ReactDOM = require('react-dom')